Kinship

 Formal kinship care is when a child has a legal status as 'Looked After' and were placed by or with involvement of the Local Authority with relatives or people known to them.
 A Children's Hearing or court order may also place children in formal kinship care.

-It is these Formal Kinship Care arrangements that Aberdeen City Council have duties and responsibilities are set out in legislation and guidance towards the Looked After Child and to the Kinship Carer in their own right.
+It is these formal kinship care arrangements that Aberdeen City Council have duties and responsibilities that are set out in legislation and guidance towards the Looked After Child and to the Kinship Carer in their own right.

 Family Support